GeekyAnts/laravel-inertia-sharedo/README.md

 `{APP_URL}/share-dialog/projects/123`

-Note: The entity_name should have the same name as that of the database migration corresponding to the model that you want to share.
+> Note: The entity_name should have the same name as that of the database migration corresponding to the model that you want to share.

-> Share-Dialog sends error messages back to your application in the error props.
+ **Share-Dialog sends error messages back to your application in the error props.**

----

 If you invite a user which is not present in your database, share-dialog automatically creates it in your users table.
-Also, a new entry is inserted into the new_users_share_dialog table referencing the user's id as a foreign key and **has_ever_logged_in property** to false.
+Also, a new entry is inserted into the new_users_share_dialog table referencing the **user's id** as a foreign key and **has_ever_logged_in property** to false.

-To restrict the other users from accessing your entities you have to explicitly use the Bouncer methods.
+> Note: To restrict the other users from accessing your entities you have to explicitly use the Bouncer methods.
 You can check them out [here](https://github.com/JosephSilber/bouncer#cheat-sheet).

+---

 ## Customization